The Seljuk Han of Anatolia

 DESCRIPTION

-The han portal faces southeast and has one large hall with five aisles.
-The plan comprises an unusual layout of the aisles.
+The han is oriented north-south and is built on a slight incline.
+The han consists of a covered section only.
+No remains of a courtyard were revealed during the excavations made to the entrance of the han.
+The han portal faces southeast and has a large hall with five aisles.
+The plan displays an unusual layout of the aisles.
 On either side of the central aisle are two pairs of vaults running perpendicular to the rear wall, and they are separated by a central transversal aisle running parallel to the back wall.
 Two additional vaults running parallel to the rear wall are located on the front and rear walls.
-This unusual plan creates four separate pieces underneath the inner vertical pieces.
+This unusual plan creates four separate sections underneath the inner vertical pieces.

 DECORATION

-It is not possible to get an idea of the original portal decoration in view of the current ruined state.
+It is not possible to document the original portal decoration in view of the current ruined state.

 DIMENSIONS